TUI

 Snapshot of the button component documentation

-Although still rolling out, the system has already made a measurable impact.
-App and Web foundations are now more closely aligned, reducing inconsistencies across platforms.
-Components are fully documented and accessible, supporting inclusive design, and design and development libraries are more consistent, speeding up implementation.
-Early feedback from designers, developers, and product stakeholders has been positive, highlighting improved clarity and usability for teams.
+Although still rolling out, the system has already made a measurable impact on how teams design and build.
+App and Web foundations are now more closely aligned, reducing inconsistencies across platforms and brands.

 © 2026 Bruno Santos.
 All rights reserved.